 This third objective involves identifying, exploring and promoting a little-known and scantily documented area of French musical heritage.
 Provincial repertoires should not be considered second rate or insignificant – initial findings have shown that they more than warrant a reappraisal.
 They provide valuable insights into contemporary musical practices in France and the spread of musical genres.

-Three hypotheses from ground-breaking research
+Three RESEARCH hypotheses

 The Académies de Concert represented a fourth venue for music, on a par with the